garnertb/github-runner-vnet/README.md

 }
 ```

-* [firewall](./firewall/) module: Uses an [Azure Firewall](https://learn.microsoft.com/en-us/azure/firewall/overview) to manage the network security of the vnet.
+* [firewall](./modules/firewall/) module: Uses an [Azure Firewall](https://learn.microsoft.com/en-us/azure/firewall/overview) to manage the network security of the VNet.

 <details><summary>Terraform config for the firewall</summary>